 While Greek sculpture was evolving into its different types, painting was developing new themes and techniques though more slowly.
 From ancient descriptions, especially those of Pausanias, we know that monumental frescoes from this time formed overlapping horizontal bands with scenes depicting themes found in statuary: combats involving giants or Amazons, Trojan War, labors of Hercules, etc. These motifs also appeared in painted vases of the same period, where scenes were represented in a series of horizontal zones.
 Similarly, the walls were divided into zones with the scenes portrayed one after another with no interruptions.
 In the walls the background was painted in lighter tones while the figures were highlighted in dark tones.

-The Greek pottery from the VI and V centuries BC gives us an idea of how pictorial compositions of this time looked like: their background color was always painted on earthy shades and figures were silhouetted in black enamel.
+The Greek pottery from the VI and V centuries BCE gives us an idea of how pictorial compositions of this time looked like: their background color was always painted on earthy shades and the figures were silhouetted in black enamel (black-figure pottery).
 Decoration of other objects was not only reduced to black and red, as in pottery, but some figures were colored.

-For the decoration of the vases was very ingenious the way in which female figures were represented by painting their skins with white enamel.
+In vases’ decoration was very ingenious the way in which female figures were represented by painting their skins with white enamel.
 In general, all decoration was characterized by a background of earthy colors with the figures simply painted with black enamel.
 The folds of clothing and other figure’s details were marked with a chisel.
 We know some of these painters’ names from this archaic period because they signed the vases they decorated: Exekias, Nearchus, Kleitias, and others.
 Paintings from Greek vases have been admired and widely praise from critics: they have kept much information about details of ancient Greek life that confirm or complement the literary texts and the ancient chronicles.